-Prerequisites: MATH-333 C OR PHYS-333 C-
+Pre-requisites: MATH-333 C OR PHYS-333 C-

-MATH-391C Numerical Analysis I
+MATH-391C Numerical Analysis I (3)

-A study of numerical methods for solving the following problems: approximating the zeroes of non-linear equations, approximation of functions by polynomials, numerical solution of systems of equations, and numerical integration.
+A study of numerical methods for solving problems, such as approximating the zeroes of non-linear equations, approximation of functions by polynomials, numerical solution of systems of equations, numerical integration, and numerical solution to differential equations.
 Use of the computer for application to the above problems through student-written and/or commercially available programs is examined.

-Prerequisites: MATH-221C C AND MATH-232 C AND CSCI-161 C
+Pre-requisites: CSCI-161 C AND MATH-222C C AND MATH-232 C

-MATH-392 Numerical Analysis II
+MATH-392 Numerical Analysis II (3)